 In addition to being used as fuel, rice husk charcoal is also widely used in industry and agriculture.

 - In industry, rice husk charcoal can be used as a thermal insulation material for steel production, and it can also be used as a raw material for steelmaking auxiliary materials.

 - In agriculture, it can be used as fertilizer and soil improvement for the cultivation of vegetables, flowers, seedlings, fruit trees, and other crops.

 - In daily life, it can be used as clean energy for cooking and heating.
 Since the rice husk charcoal is directly carbonized into a pulverized state, it needs to be further shaped into briquettes for ease of use.
-For the detailed steps of making rice husk charcoal briquettes, please refer to another article.

 4 Kinds Charcoal Briquette Machine

 In this article, we introduce 4 types of charcoal briquette machines.
 They can produce different shapes and sizes of briquettes to meet various demands.

 Make rice husk briquettes first